 Djokovic clarifies movements, Australian visa saga continues

-The nine-time and defending Australian Open champion is in limbo before the year’s first tennis major starts next Monday.
-Djokovic won a legal battle on Monday allowing him to stay in the country, but he still faces the prospect of deportation because he’s not vaccinated against COVID-19.
+The nine-time and defending Australian Open champion is in limbo before the year’s first tennis major starts next Monday, a week after he won a legal battle allowing him to stay in the country.

+But he still faces the prospect of deportation because he’s not vaccinated against COVID-19, a decision entirely at the discretion of Australia’s immigration minister if deemed to be in the public interest.

-Reports emerged that he’d been attending events in his native Serbia last month while infectious, and he’d made errors on an immigration form to enter Australia that could potentially result in the cancellation of his visa.
+Reports emerged that Djokovic attended events in his native Serbia last month after testing positive on Dec.
+16, including presenting awards to children on Dec.
+17. There’s also been speculation that errors on his immigration form could potentially result in the cancellation of his visa.

 On the form, Djokovic said he had not traveled in the 14 days before his flight to Australia.
 The Monte Carlo-based athlete was seen in Spain and Serbia in that two-week period.

-In a statement posted on Instagram, Djokovic described the speculation as “hurtful” and said he wanted to address “continuing misinformation” in the interest of ”alleviating broader concern in the community about my presence in Australia.”
+Djokovic on Wednesday described the speculation as “hurtful” and said he wanted to address it in the interest of “alleviating broader concern in the community about my presence in Australia.”

-Djokovic said he’d taken rapid tests that were negative in the days before he returned a positive on a test he undertook out of an “abundance of caution” because he was asymptomatic.
+Djokovic said he’d taken rapid tests that were negative and he was asymptomatic in the days before he received his positive result from an approved PRC test he undertook out of an “abundance of caution” after attending a basketball game on Dec.
+14 “where it was reported that a number of people tested positive.”

+He received the result late Dec.
+17 and said he scrapped all his commitments except the long-standing interview with L’Equipe.

+“I felt obligated to go ahead … but did ensure I socially distanced and wore a mask except when my photograph was being taken,” Djokovic said in the statement.
+“While I went home after the interview to isolate for the required period, on reflection, this was an error of judgement and I accept that I should have rescheduled the commitment.”

 “This was a human error and certainly not deliberate,” he wrote.
 “The team has provided additional information to the Australian Government to clarify this matter.”